sickozell/SickoCV/README.md

 If CHOKE switch is on when TRIG occurs, the playback of next slot is stopped with a 1ms fade out: it's commonly used to simulate a closed/open hihat.
 LIM switch enables hard clipping limiter set to ±5v on the output.

+#### drumPlayer2 and drumPlayer mini
+These two modules have decay feature, instead of both standard and accented level knob.
+The level knob can attenuate the standard playback level.
+If decay knob is full clockwise there will be no envelope on the sample playback.

 #### RIGHT-CLICK MENU
 **Sample Slots**
 Click on the slot number to open dialog.